 The school is part of a successful and vibrant learning community which includes the 5 partner primary schools.
 We work in partnership to provide effective transition arrangements and best value, involving procurement and services.
 We have long held relationships with other organisations such as Exeter University in order to provide a high quality training programme for ITE students.
-We are now a strategic partner within the Jurassic Coast Teaching School Alliance, working alongside schools, Higher Education and the NCTL.
+We are a strategic partner within the Jurassic Coast Teaching School Alliance, working alongside schools, Higher Education and the NCTL.
 We have led on a SEND and EBT project as part of the Teaching School and have trained teachers through the School Direct programme, all of which are employed.
-We are an NPQH Leadership Development School and deliver NPQH training.
+There are three middle leaders appointed as Senior Leaders in Education who work within the Jurassic Teaching School Alliance on school to school support.
+The school is also an active member of The West Country Teaching School Alliance.